techinessoverloaded/progress-dialog/README.md

 ### The following changes were made in the previous version (1.3.1)
 - Resolved an issue where **NegativeButton** showed up even when the `setNegativeButton()` method was not called

+### How can you contribute to this Project ?
+- You can point out any issue which you faced while using this library.
+- You can suggest new features to be added to this library.
+- You can give pull requests with any reasonable changes or feature additions.
+- I haven't done JUnit testing for this library.
+You can help out with the same.
+- You can share about this library to your peer Android developers.

 ## Steps to add ProgressDialog Library to your Android Studio Project